envelabs/enve-labs-ansible-training/README.md

 # Ansible
-`ansible` is an agent less automation tool that provides support for system configuration and deployments
+`ansible` is an agentless automation tool that provides support for system configuration and deployments

 ### Control Machine Setup
 in order to config the control machine required to orchestrate the ansible execution, `ansible` package is required.